lukso-network/docs/docs/standards/smart-contracts/utils/lsp10-received-vaults-utils.md

 ) internal view returns (bytes32[] memory keys, bytes[] memory values);
 ```

-Generating the data keys/values to be set on the sender address after sending vaults.
+Generate the data keys/values to be set on the sender address after sending vaults.

 #### Parameters: